What Are Megapixels and How They Affect Photo Quality

 How Megapixels Work in Practice

-Think of megapixels like the colors available in a painter's palette.
+Think of megapixels like colors available in a painter's palette.
 If you only have a few basic colors, you can create an image, but with limitations.
-Now, if you have dozens of different tones, you can create something much richer in detail and nuance.
+With dozens of different tones, you can create something much richer in detail.

-A 50 MP camera can capture finer textures, details in distant planes, and allows you to make crops while maintaining sufficient quality for printing or viewing on large screens.
-This is why landscape and architectural photographers value high-megapixel cameras so much.
+A 50 MP camera can capture finer textures, details in distant planes, and allows crops while maintaining sufficient quality for printing or viewing on large screens.
+This is why landscape and architectural photographers value high-megapixel cameras.

 However, this "richness of detail" only works if other camera components match the quality.
-There's no point having millions of pixels if the lens can't form a sharp image on the sensor, or if image processing introduces digital noise.
+There's no point having millions of pixels if the lens can't form a sharp image on the sensor.

 Do More Megapixels Always Mean Better Quality?